leoslamas/book-exploring-epoll-kqueue-iocp/the-recipie-for-an-eventqueue/epoll.md

         })
     }

-    /// This function blocks and waits until an event has been recieved. `timeout` None means
+    /// This function blocks and waits until an event has been received. `timeout` None means
     /// the poll will never time out. pub fn select(&self, events: &mut Events, timeout_ms: Option<i32>) -> io::Result<()> {
         events.clear();